mllamazares/STRIDE-vs-ASVS/README.md

 The purpose of this repository is to act as a bridge between the Threat Modeling and the security controls by providing an [equivalence table](#equivalence-table) between the [STRIDE](#stride-2) model and the [Application Security Verification Standard (ASVS)](#asvs-1) chapters.

-## Pre-requisites and context
+## Rationale

-In the Security Requirement Engineering process, we commonly use techniques like Threat Modeling (along with frameworks such as STRIDE, LINDUNN or PASTA) to identify threats to which the system is exposed.
-Once we have identified those threats, we need to mitigate them by defining security controls using industry standards like ASVS.
+In the Security Requirement Engineering process, we commonly use techniques like Threat Modeling (along with frameworks such as *STRIDE*, *LINDUNN* or *PASTA*) to identify threats to which the system is exposed.
+Once we have identified those threats, we need to mitigate them by defining security controls.

+### Why we need this table?

+The third step of [Rapid Threat Modeling Prototyping (RTMP)](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs/blob/master/18x26.Tutamen%20HOWTO-Rapid%20Threat%20Model%20Prototyping.pdf) methodology is *Mitigations*.
+The purpose is to define at least one mitigation for each STRIDE threat identified in the previous steps.
+In that section, it also provides a table that lists the elements of the OWASP Top 10 (OT10) mapped to STRIDE elements.

+I've found the following issues:
+1. Their OWASP Top 10 matrix is outdated (2017 version instead of 2021).
+2. You need an extra step to select the security controls associated with those mitigations (from OT10 to ASVS).

+To address the second issue, Mario Platt ([@mario-platt](https://github.com/mario-platt)) contributed to the repository by creating an Excel called [STRIDE-OT10-CWE-OPC-ASVS](https://github.com/geoffrey-hill-tutamantic/rapid-threat-model-prototyping-docs/blob/master/19h20.mar.mapping%20table%20-%20STRIDE-OT10-CWE-OPC-ASVS.xlsx), that not only maps STRIDE against ASVS but also with CWE, OWASP Proactive Controls and OWASP Top 10.

+The current issues with this approach are:
+1. The OWASP Top 10 reference is outdated (2017 version instead of 2021).
+2. The ASVS matrix is outdated (v3.x instead of v4.x).

+Finally, even though I admire both authors, I have minor disagreements in the categorization.
+So in this repository, I will try to solve the issues mentioned above with a [new equivalence table](#equivalence-table).

+## Pre-requisites

-### Application Security Verification Standard (ASVS) [^1]
+### Application Security Verification Standard (ASVS) [^2]

 The [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard) Project provides a basis for testing web application technical security controls and also provides developers with a list of requirements for secure development.